A Comprehensive Survey on Test-Time Adaptation under Distribution Shifts: Test-Time Domain Adaptation

 \subsubsection{Pseudo-labeling}

-To adapt a pre-trained model to an unlabeled target domain, a majority of SFDA methods take inspiration from the semi-supervised learning (SSL) field \cite{van2020survey} and employ various prevalent SSL techniques tailored for unlabeled data during adaptation.
-A simple yet effective technique, pseudo-labeling \cite{lee2013pseudo}, aims to assign a class label $\hat{y} \in \mathbb{R}^{C}$ for each unlabeled sample $x$ in $\mathcal{X}_t$ and optimize the following supervised learning objective to guide the learning process,
+To adapt a pre-trained model to an unlabeled target domain, a majority of TTDA methods take inspiration from the semi-supervised learning (SSL) field \citep{chen2022semi} and employ various prevalent SSL techniques tailored for unlabeled data during adaptation.
+A simple yet effective technique, pseudo-labeling \citep{lee2013pseudo}, aims to assign a class label $\hat{y} \in \mathbb{R}^{C}$ for each unlabeled sample $x$ in $\mathcal{X}_t$ and optimize the following supervised learning objective to guide the learning process, \abovedisplayskip{0.2cm} \belowdisplayskip{0.2cm}

-where $w_{pl}(x) \in \mathbb{R}$ denotes the weight associated with each pseudo-labeled sample $\{x, \hat{y}\}$, and $d_{pl}(\cdot)$ denotes the divergence between the predicted label probability distribution and the pseudo label probability $\hat{y}$, \eg, $-\sum_c \hat{y}_c \log [p(y|x;\theta)]_c$ if using the cross entropy as the divergence measure.
-Since the pseudo labels of target data are inevitably inaccurate under domain shift, there exist three different solutions: (1) improving the quality of pseudo labels via denoising; (2) filtering out inaccurate pseudo labels with $w_{pl}(\cdot)$; (3) developing a robust divergence measure ${d}_{pl}(\cdot,\cdot)$ for pseudo-labeling.
+where $w_{pl}(x)$ denotes the real-valued weight associated with each pseudo-labeled sample $\{x, \hat{y}\}$, and $d_{pl}(\cdot)$ denotes the divergence between the predicted label probability distribution and the pseudo label probability $\hat{y}$, \eg, $-\sum_c \hat{y}_c \log [p(y|x;\theta)]_c$ if using the cross entropy as the divergence measure.
+Since the pseudo labels of target data are inevitably inaccurate under domain shift, there exist three different solutions: (1) improving the quality of pseudo labels via denoising; (2) filtering out inaccurate pseudo labels with $w_{pl}(\cdot)$; and (3) developing a robust divergence measure ${d}_{pl}(\cdot,\cdot)$ for pseudo-labeling.
+To reduce the effects of noisy pseudo labels based on the argmax operation \citep{kim2021domain,li2021free,chen2021source}, most TTDA methods (\eg, SFIT \citep{hou2021visualizing}) consider only reliable pseudo labels using diverse filtering mechanisms. \tim{Fig.~\ref{fig:TTDA-PL} illustrates three representative types of pseudo-labeling, which will be elaborated in the following part.}

-Following the classic pseudo-labeling work \cite{lee2013pseudo}, many SFDA methods directly obtain the pseudo label $\hat{y}_t$ as the one-hot encoding of the class that has the maximum predicted probability \cite{kim2021domain,li2021free,peng2022multi,chen2021source,song2022source}.
-To reduce the effects of noisy pseudo labels based on the argmax operation, most of these methods develop various filtering mechanisms to consider only reliable pseudo labels during pseudo-labeling, \eg, maximum prediction probability \cite{zhou2022domain,song2022source,prabhu2022augco,kothandaraman2021ss,dasgupta2022overcoming}, self-entropy \cite{tian2023robust}, and consistency score \cite{chen2021source,hou2021visualizing,prabhu2022augco}.
-In the following, we review not only different types of denoised pseudo labels but also different forms of the pseudo-labeling objective.